 The recommended value is 50000 (5 milliseconds) or slightly higher.
-ASUS boards use 60000 for the interface.
+Select ASUS Z87 boards use 60000 for the interface.
 Apple boards use 100000.
+You may leave it as 0 in case there are issues.

-11.4 Protocols Properties
+11.4Protocols Properties

 1. AppleBootPolicy

 Description: Reinstalls Apple Boot Policy protocol with a builtin version.
 This may be used to ensure APFS compatibility on VMs or legacy Macs.